Political positions of Elizabeth Warren: Women's rights

 Warren is a supporter of the Equal Rights Amendment.

 Warren supports closing the gender pay gap in the United States.
 Warren has advocated the passage of the Paycheck Fairness Act, which would address this issue.
 In November 2016, Warren spoke at the New England Women's Policy Conference held at the University of Massachusetts Boston on expanding economic opportunities and equality for women and women of color.
 As a presidential candidate, Warren released a plan focusing on also closing the wage gap for women of color.

 Warren was a co-sponsor in 2017 of Savanna's Act, which would create a federal response to violence against Indigenous women, particularly addressing missing and murdered Indigenous women.

-In April 2019, Warren joined fellow senator Patty Murray and congresswomen Jan Schakowsky and Lauren Underwood to announce the introduction of the Women's Retirement Protection Act of 2019, which would address the retirement gender gap.
+In April 2019, Warren joined fellow senator Patty Murray and representatives Jan Schakowsky and Lauren Underwood to announce the introduction of the Women's Retirement Protection Act of 2019, which would address the retirement gender gap.